-The best thing expecting parents can do to prepare their finances for raising a child is to try to plan out ahead of time the budget your household will need in order to start saving effectively.
+The best thing expecting parents can do to prepare their finances for raising a child is to plan the budget their household will need ahead of time and start saving effectively.

 How does the cost of raising a child change over time?

 Some of the more significant costs are borne during the early years of child raising, like childcare products and services, which decrease as the children become increasingly independent and financially self-sufficient.

 *Capital at risk.
 Tax treatment depends on your individual circumstances and may be subject to change in the future.